collinloo/Sentiment-Analysis-with-Deep-NLP/README.md

 # Conclusion
 In this project, we explore two main types of machine learning models, supervised and unsupervised models, also known as deep learning, to classify positive and negative reviews.

 Model A belongs to the supervised branch.
 Although there are other type of modeling in supervised branch, such as logistic regression and random forest.
-We went with the Support Vector Machines (SVM) model for no particular reason, other than needing a base model to compare the results from the unsupervised models.
+We went with the Support Vector Machines (SVC) model for no particular reason, other than needing a base model to compare the results from the unsupervised models.

-Through the help of grid search, we were able to develop a decent SVM model that yields a precision score of 0.8341 for predicting the negative label and a precision score of 0.9815 for predicting the positive label.
+Through the help of grid search, we were able to develop a decent SVC model that yields a precision score of 0.8341 for predicting the negative label and a precision score of 0.9815 for predicting the positive label.
 This model produces the highest positive prediction precision score among all the models.
 However, we have to keep in mind that the model took about 2.5 hours to train.

 In the deep learning models area, we endeavored to train our own word vectors and compare the results to another model that uses a pretrained word vector from Stanford, called GloVe.
-With the main focus on the negative label precision, it is evident that Model C with the pretrained word vector perform very well over our self-trained word vectors Model B (0.8486 vs 0.8071 for negative label precision score).
+It is evident that Model C with the pretrained word vector perform very well over our self-trained word vectors Model B, with the true negative f1-score of .835 vs .814.

 Next we fine tuned both Model B and C by introducing an additional hidden layer with 50 neurons.
-We see significant improvements in both models, regardless the type of word vectors used in the embedding layers.
-Model D (Model B with additional layer) yields a true negative precision score of .8202.
-Model E (Model C with additional layer) yields a true negative precision score of .8814.
-The difference in the true positive precision from both models are negligible.
+Both model D and E show a decrease in the true negative f1-score, compared to Model C. One the other hand, the true positive f1-score improved marginally.

-Model E will be deployed in our Dash application, where new unseen reviews will be put through the test to how well our model performances.
+Model C will be deployed in our Dash application, where new unseen reviews will be put through the test to how well our model performances.
 <br></br>

 # Future Work
-1. Try out other supervised learning models.
+1. Try out other supervised learning models, such as Logistic Regression or Random Forest.
+To see how well these model will measure up to Support Vector Machine model.
 2. Employ alternate pretrained word vectors, such as Google's Word2Vec.
+Word2Vec and GloVe are trained based on different technique.
+The former uses shallow feedforward neural network while the latter uses matrix factorization.
+Thus it is worth exploring Word2Vec and see how it can improve our nueral network model.
-3. Increase the word vectors dimension from 100 to 150 and 200.
+3. Increase the word vectors dimension from 100 to 150 and 200 as more dimension can store more information.
-4. Add more hidden layers to the network since we did see an improvement to the precision score once we add a second hidden layer.
+4. Add more hidden layer to the network since we did see an improvement to the precision score once we add a second hidden layer.
 <br></br>

 # Dash Applicaiton
 The Dash application is built with Jupyter Dash and currently only runs locally.
+Alternatively, you may run with app with the command "python app.py" at a console.
+The app.py is built with Dash.

 The at "Obtain Data" stage, we reserved 5 set of data.
 They are created based on the following rules:
 <ul>